angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 To perform async validation, we can use the `validateAsync()` function in our schema.
 The `params` property allows us to pick the required data from the field state, again represented as a `ChildFieldContext` object.
 The `factory` property is a function that creates a resource that actually performs the async operation.
-Finally, the `errors` function maps the value of the resource to a validation error, just as we did before with custom synchronous validations.
+Finally, the `onSuccess` function maps the value of the resource to a validation error, just as we did before with custom synchronous validations.
+We also have to handle errors in the asynchronous operation, which can be done using the `onError` property.
+If the validation fails due to a server error, we ignore it by returning `undefined`.

 ```typescript
 import { /* ... */, resource } from '@angular/core';